Yngwie Malmsteen: 1980s

-Rising Force won the Guitar Players award for Best Rock Album and was nominated for a Grammy Award for 'Best Rock Instrumental', reaching no. 60 on the Billboard album chart.
+Rising Force won Guitar Players award for Best Rock Album and was nominated for a Grammy Award for 'Best Rock Instrumental', reaching no. 60 on the Billboard album chart.
 Yngwie J. Malmsteen's Rising Force (as his band was thereafter known) next released Marching Out (1985).
 Then he recruited Jens Johansson's brother Anders to play drums and bassist Marcel Jacob to record and tour with the band.
 Jacob left in the middle of a tour and was replaced by Wally Voss.
 Malmsteen's third album, Trilogy, featuring the vocals of Mark Boals (and Malmsteen on both guitar and bass), was released in 1986.
 Boals left the band in the middle of the tour and was replaced by the former singer Jeff Scott Soto.
 The tour was cancelled after Malmsteen was involved in a serious car accident, smashing his V12 Jaguar E-Type into a tree, which put him in a coma for a week.
 Nerve damage to his right hand was reported.
 During this time, Malmsteen's mother died from cancer.
-New line-up changes for the next album with former Rainbow vocalist Joe Lynn Turner joined the band, along with session bassist Bob Daisley, who was hired to record some bass parts and help with the lyrics.
+New line-up changes for the next album included former Rainbow vocalist Joe Lynn Turner joining the band, along with session bassist Bob Daisley, who was hired to record some bass parts and help with the lyrics.
 In April 1988, he released his fourth album Odyssey.
 Odyssey was his most successful album, in part due to the success of its first single "Heaven Tonight".
 Shows in the Soviet Union during the Odyssey tour were recorded and released in 1989 as a fifth album Trial by Fire: Live in Leningrad.
 The classic Rising Force line-up with Malmsteen and the Johansson brothers was dissolved in 1989 when both Anders and Jens left.
 That year later, Jens joined Dio replacing keyboardist Claude Schnell.

-Malmsteen's neoclassical style of metal became popular among hordes of guitarists during the mid-1980s, with contemporaries such as Jason Becker, Paul Gilbert, Tony MacAlpine, and Vinnie Moore becoming prominent.
+Malmsteen's neoclassical style of metal became popular among hordes of guitarists during the mid-1980s, with contemporaries such as Jason Becker, Marty Friedman, Paul Gilbert, Tony MacAlpine, and Vinnie Moore becoming prominent.
 In late 1988, Malmsteen's signature Fender Stratocaster guitar was released, making him and Eric Clapton the first artists to be honored by Fender.